kellygwang/SlicerDMRI/index.md

 layout: default
 ---

-Welcome to the web portal for diffusion magnetic resonance imaging in 3D Slicer.
+Slicer DMRI: Diffusion magnetic resonance imaging in 3D Slicer open-source software

 Here you will find information for clinical research users and for software developers.